ahmaazouzi/js_good_parts/README.md

 ### Scope:
 - Javascript has function scope, but no block scope.
 Don't declare variables before use.
 ALWAYS define them at the top of the function.

+### Closure:
+- Inner functions enjoy access to out functions variables.
+They also have a longer lifespan.

 ## Chapter 5: Inheritance

 ## Chapter 6: Arrays